 649 Jackson Street

-Seafood is a speciality of the Cantonese cuisine here, and the Chinese way is to have it as fresh as possible.
+Seafood is a specialty of the Cantonese cuisine here, and the Chinese way is to have it as fresh as possible.
 That's why you'll see the tanks of crabs, shrimps and all the other seafood on the inventive menu.
 It's cooked fresh to order, to make it as tasty as can be.
 You can also get plenty of meat and vegetarian dishes here, all lightly prepared.
 Look for the pagoda frontage at Jackson and Kearny and check out their website.

 919 Kearny Street